 The working groups assess opportunities and threats derived from the different scenarios they have created.
 Moreover, they develop strategic options for avoiding the worst conceivable outcomes, with the recognition that the strategic resources of international organizations, NGOs, governments and multinational companies are limited.

-The fellows share their findings and discuss the implications of their scenarios in a number of presentations with policymakers and experts.
-They meet with policymakers and run their own public events.
-At the end, each working group produces a report presenting its findings.
-The reports and other publications (including op-eds and articles) are collected in a number of print and online publications for wide distribution.
+At the end, each working group produces a report.
+The fellows then share their findings and discuss the implications of their scenarios in a number of public presentations with policymakers and experts.
+The reports and other publications (including op-eds and articles) are collected in a number of print and online publications for wider distribution.